RishiRaj1495/Chat-GPT/README.md

 <h1 style="color:blue; font-weight:bold;">Chat GPT Clone</h1>
 This project is a Chat GPT clone built with Next.js, utilizing the OpenAI API to deliver a conversational AI experience.

 ## Live Application
 <p>Visit the live application at <i>https://chat-gpt-rho-taupe.vercel.app/</i></p>

+## Features
+* Real-time conversation with the AI
+* Easy to set up and run locally
+* Built using Next.js for server-side rendering

 ## Getting Started
 To set up the project locally, follow these steps: